 You might say that the candles I write about are “expensive“.
 Just calculate how much money you have spent in the last couple of years on various scented candles that made you wonder why anyone labeled them “scented“ in the first place?
 Were you amazed by those?

 Did they burn for at least 40 hours?
-Secondly, these fine candles provide up to 60 hours of burning time.
+Secondly, these fine, niche candles provide up to 60 hours of burning time.
 Last but not least – they do emit fragrance, due to a higher percentage of perfume concentrate.

 I’d rather spend some money on an excellent candle than on an unmemorable night out including mediocre dinner and drinks.
 It’s just like the wine: you get what you pay for…and in the term of scents, even more: a lasting memory.
 Ten years minimum, remember?